exakat/php-dictionary/dictionary/comment.ini.rst

 .. _comment:
 .. meta::
 	:description:
-		Comments: PHP comments are used to add explanatory notes or annotations within your code.
+		Comments: PHP comments are used to add explanatory notes or annotations within the code.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Comments
-	:twitter:description: Comments: PHP comments are used to add explanatory notes or annotations within your code :twitter:creator: @exakat
+	:twitter:description: Comments: PHP comments are used to add explanatory notes or annotations within the code :twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Comments
 	:og:type: article
-	:og:description: PHP comments are used to add explanatory notes or annotations within your code :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/comment.ini.html
+	:og:description: PHP comments are used to add explanatory notes or annotations within the code :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/comment.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Comments","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sun, 25 Jan 2026 20:46:17 +0000","dateModified":"Sun, 25 Jan 2026 20:46:17 +0000","description":"PHP comments are used to add explanatory notes or annotations within your code","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Comments.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Comments","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sat, 07 Feb 2026 21:07:51 +0000","dateModified":"Sat, 07 Feb 2026 21:07:51 +0000","description":"PHP comments are used to add explanatory notes or annotations within the code","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Comments.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Comments
 --------

-PHP comments are used to add explanatory notes or annotations within your code.
-Comments are not executed by the PHP interpreter; they are purely for documentation purposes, and they help you and others understand the code better.
+PHP comments are used to add explanatory notes or annotations within the code.
+Comments are not executed by the PHP interpreter; they are purely for documentation purposes, and they help the readers understand the code better.
 PHP supports two main types of comments:

 Single-line comments: these are comments that span only one line.
 They are typically used for brief explanations or annotations within the code.
 Single-line comments in PHP can be created using either double slashes (``//``) or a hash symbol (``#``).

 Multi-line comments: these are comments that can span multiple lines, allowing for more extensive explanations or commenting out large sections of code.
 Multi-line comments in PHP are enclosed within ``/*`` and ``*/``.

 It's important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are removed before execution.
 Comments are primarily for developers and maintainers of the code to understand its purpose, logic, or any special considerations.
-Well-documented code with meaningful comments can make it easier for you and others to read, understand, and maintain PHP applications.
+Well-documented code with meaningful comments can make it easier to read, understand, and maintain PHP applications.

 Comments may be formalized with a specific syntax, and create automated instruction for other application.
 For example, phpdoc comments are providing extra information with a specific syntax.